Aymeric Laporte: Manchester City sign French defender for club record £57m

 The biggest fee so far is the £75m Liverpool paid to Southampton for Netherlands centre-back Virgil van Dijk - a world record for a defender.

-Twelve months ago
+The story 12 months ago

 In January 2017, a six-year high of £215m was spent by Premier League clubs in 162 completed deals.

-For the first time, Premier League clubs recorded a transfer window profit - bringing in £40m more than they paid out.
+But for the first time, Premier League clubs recorded a transfer window profit - bringing in £40m more than they paid out.

-But the top six clubs spent just £40,000 during the window and, while Gabriel Jesus did move to Manchester City that month, he had already signed from Palmeiras in August 2016.
+However the top six clubs spent just £40,000 during the window and, while Gabriel Jesus arrive at Manchester City that month, he had already signed from Palmeiras in August 2016.

 Other big transfers included Morgan Schneiderlin's move from Manchester United to Everton (£20m) and Wilfred Ndidi transferring from Genk to Leicester City (£15m).